 To make these keto chocolate truffles, begin by gathering the ingredients and kitchen utensils you’ll need.
 First, take a large bowl and whisk together the almond flour, cocoa powder, and powdered sweetener.

-Second, in a medium-sized bowl pour in the melted butter, almond butter, and your choice of extract and beat it all together by hand or with a mixer.
+Then pour the melted butter, cream cheese (or almond butter), and your choice of extract into the dry ingredients and beat it all together by hand or with a mixer.

 Let me know if you try a different flavoring and it works well with the almond and chocolate.
-Pick one of the flavorings below and add 1 teaspoon to the butter mixture.
+Pick one of the flavorings below and add 1/2 to 1 teaspoon to the butter mixture.

 - Almond extract